 The interpolation of GM_CurveSegment must be loxodromic.

 Linear geometry is defined by curves which are made of curve segments.
 Each curve segment contains the geographic coordinates as control points and defines an interpolation method between them.
 The distance between two consecutive control points must not be less than 0.3 mm at the optimum display scale of the data.

+A feature may reference multiple geometries but must only reference geometries of a single geometric primitive (point, pointset, curve or surface).

 The following exception applies to S-101: